 Kettle Valley Railway

 Building the railway was extremely difficult.
-The route had to be carved through solid granite through the treacherous terrain of canyons as it rose from near sea level just outside Hope to the Coquihalla Summit, 3646 feet.
+The route had to be carved through solid granite and treacherous canyon terrain as it rose from near sea level just outside Hope to the Coquihalla Summit, 3,646 feet.

 The Kettle Valley Railway operated a passenger and freight service on the line.
 Harsh winters kept the route closed more often than open.
 Snow, rock and mudslides wreaked havoc with the line.